LCD Soundsystem: "45:33" and Sound of Silver (2006–2008)

-Also in December 2007, the band received a Grammy nomination for Best Electronic/Dance Album with Sound of Silver.
+In December 2007, the band received a Grammy nomination for Best Electronic/Dance Album with Sound of Silver.
 The album was also named the best album of 2007 by publications such as The Guardian, Uncut and Drowned in Sound.
 The album was also nominated for the 2007 Shortlist Prize, where it lost out to The Reminder by Feist.
 Time magazine named "All My Friends" one of The 10 Best Songs of 2007, ranking it at number 4.
 Writer Josh Tyrangiel praised the "magic" in the song, saying that the song's "straightforward repetition of the same guitar, keyboard and bass lines, combined with lyrics about life without regret, and life with all kinds of regrets pays off with a punch about what we lose as we get older."
 The track was later named the second best song of the 2000s by Pitchfork.

 After finishing touring for Sound of Silver the band recorded and released a song entitled "Big Ideas" on the soundtrack of the film 21.
 This song was ranked number 63 on Rolling Stone's list of the 100 Best Songs of 2008.

 This Is Happening and breakup (2009–2011)

 On November 18, 2008, Al Doyle seemed to suggest in an interview with 6 Music that the band would soon be discontinued.
-However, the following day both Doyle and James Murphy quashed this rumor, with Murphy indicating a new LCD Soundsystem album was on the way.
+However, the following day both Doyle and Murphy quashed this rumor, with Murphy indicating a new LCD Soundsystem album was on the way.
 Murphy began recording in the summer of 2009 in Los Angeles.
 Possible song titles mentioned at that time included "Why Do You Hate Music?" and "Love in LA".
 For the 2009 Record Store Day the band released a cover of Suicide member Alan Vega's song "Bye Bye Bayou".

 On February 23, 2010, the LCD Soundsystem website announced that the album had been completed.
 The first single was set to be "Drunk Girls" and on March 25, a stream of the song was put on music site One Thirty BPM.
 The title of the album and the cover were revealed on the DFA site on March 30.
-The album, titled This Is Happening, was released in the UK on May 17, 2010 and in the U.S. on May 18, 2010.
+The album, titled This Is Happening, was released in the UK on May 17, 2010, and in the U.S. on May 18, 2010.
 Prior to the release Murphy promised that it will be "definitely better than the other two."
 Murphy stated that it was likely to be the last LCD Soundsystem album.
-The band performed two secret gigs in New York on April 9 and April 12, 2010, at the Music Hall of Williamsburg and Webster Hall in New York City.
+The band performed two secret gigs in New York on April 9 and 12, 2010, at the Music Hall of Williamsburg and Webster Hall in New York City.
 Murphy made an impassioned plea with fans and industry attendees at the New York gig not to leak the album to the internet in advance of the May 17 release date.
 It was reported in the NME that Murphy went down on his knees onstage and stated: